My EASY Breakfast Pizza is done in 30 minutes! It’s a pizza with egg, bacon, sausage, and cheese and is the perfect breakfast, lunch or dinner recipe!

 Breakfast pizza is good with so many things on top, but I love this easy one with sausage, bacon, and eggs.
 It’s a breakfast casserole on top of a pizza crust!

-- Use leftover bacon and sausage – this makes for a fast and easy meal!
+- Save time by using leftover bacon and sausage – this makes for a fast and easy meal!

-- Scramble your eggs while your pizza dough is resting.
+- Making a crust from scratch?
+Scramble your eggs while your pizza dough is resting.

 No matter how you make this breakfast pizza your family is going to love it.
 It’s a hearty pizza recipe that’s perfect for breakfast, lunch, or dinner!